Help if on a low income

-Check if you can get JSA - and how much you could get - while you look for a full-time job.
+Check if you can get 'new style' JSA - and how much you could get - while you look for a full-time job.
 If your JSA has stopped or been reduced, find out how to challenge the decision.

 Find out if you can get Pension Credit and how much you could get.
 If your Pension Credit has stopped or you have an overpayment, find out how to challenge the decision.

-Find out if you can get Income Support and how much you could get.
+Check what to do if you have a problem with your Income Support claim.
 If your Income Support has stopped or you have an overpayment, find out how to challenge the decision.

 Finding a food bank and getting other crisis help in your area.

-Find out about the Best Start Grant and Best Start Foods - new Scottish benefits to help parents and carers on low incomes with the costs of having a child in the family.
+Find out about the Best Start Grant and Best Start Foods - Scottish benefits to help parents and carers on low incomes with the costs of having a child in the family.
 They can also be claimed during pregnancy.